Fix VLC Chromecast Not Working - Cast VLC to Chromecast Successfully

 However, some users come across VLC Chromecast not working issue.
 They can't stream from VLC to Chromecast on Windows, macOS, or Android.
-The most common issues include Chromecast black screen, no video, freezes, Chromecast not showing up in VLC, and VLC render stuck on scanning.
+The most common issues include Chromecast black screen, no video, not playing, freezes, Chromecast not showing up in VLC, and VLC render stuck on scanning.
 If you're troubled by these problems, just read on to find fixes.

 Fixes for Chromecast Not Showing up in VLC Renderer